-When switching on the SB2WEB24, the following LEDs will light up on the front panel: green "ON" LED (indicating the device is powered), yellow "BUS" LED (indicating HSbus activity), yellow COM2 LED (indicating COM door activity), blue "USB" LED (indicating the presence of a USB device) and red Status LED (at the first start-up it will be ON, indicating that no configuration is present).
+When switching on the Sx2WEB24, the following LEDs will light up on the front panel: green "ON" LED (indicating the device is powered), yellow "BUS" LED (indicating HSbus activity), yellow COM2 LED (indicating COM door activity), blue "USB" LED (indicating the presence of a USB device) and red Status LED (at the first start-up it will be ON, indicating that no configuration is present or when it is connected to a PC via the Sx tool).
 When connecting the network cable, the Ethernet port LEDS will also light up.